Valkimani/Employee-Tracker/README.md

 # Employee-Tracker

-This is an Employee tracker demonstrating how non-developers can view and interact with information stored in a databases.
+This is an Employee tracker app demonstrating how non-developers can view and interact with information stored on a databases.
 Often these interfaces are known as Content Management Systems. the app has been built for managing a company's employees using node, inquirer, and MySQL.

 ## Steps
 A database schema was built containing three tables: Department, Role and Employees.